Corruption in Colombia: History

-Impacts of corruption
+Impacts

 Between 1989 and 1999, corruption in Colombia is estimated to have cost the state 1% of its GDP annually.
-In addition to the economic cost of corruption, other aspects of Colombian society have been affected such as the loss of credibility of politicians and the Colombian government, as well as the demoralization and disinterest of society at large in political participation.
+In addition to the economic cost of corruption, other aspects of Colombian society have been affected, such as the loss of credibility of politicians and the Colombian government, as well as the demoralization and disinterest of society at large in political participation.

-Recent studies of criminal behavior in the country indicate that while the rate of crime grew annually about 39.7%, the criminal behavior by officials in local and national government grew 164.1%, and despite this increase there are few convictions.
-The levels of administrative corruption are so high that as of 2011, the media reports of such felonies overshadow the stories on terrorism or armed conflict.
+Recent studies of criminal behavior in the country indicate that while the rate of crime grew annually by about 39.7%, the criminal behavior by officials in local and national government grew by 164.1%, and despite this increase, there are few convictions.
+The levels of administrative corruption are so high that, as of 2011, the media reports of such felonies overshadow the stories on terrorism or armed conflict.

 A 2005 study published by Transparency for Colombia (Transparencia por Colombia) assessed the index of integrity of governments, assemblies, and comptrollers at the departmental level and concluded that none of those dependencies scored an appropriate level of integrity.
 51% were prone to high or very high levels of corruption.

 Colombia's modern corruption takes place mostly at the level of business between politicians and officials with private contractors and companies.
 The lack of ethical behavior among private individuals or organizations, and politicians has resulted in a culture known in Colombia as "serrucho" (saw), in which it is almost the norm for individuals to bribe politicians in order to be granted contracts and for politicians to add commissions and extra costs for their own benefit.
-Other sources of corruption come from the result of privatization of government owned institutions in which the profits are used by individuals for their own wealth.
+Other sources of corruption come from the result of privatization of government-owned institutions, in which the profits are used by individuals for their own wealth.

-According to Transparency for Colombia, the country ranks 70 in the Perception of Corruption index.
-However, the problem of corruption is a high priority to only 2.9% of the people interviewed versus violence, which is a high priority to 31.49%, and unemployment, which is a high priority to 20.7%.
+According to Transparency for Colombia, the country ranks 70th of 180 countries in the 2008 Corruption Perceptions Index.
+However, the problem of corruption is a high priority to only 2.9% of the people interviewed, versus violence, which is a high priority to 31.49%, and unemployment, which is a high priority to 20.7%.

 According to a study by the Universidad Externado de Colombia, corruption is one of the main factors that render doing business difficult in Colombia.
 91% of entrepreneurs consider that some business owners pay bribes.
 16.92% say that a businessperson will offer a bribe, and out of the 28.4% of entrepreneurs who were asked for money or favors by a government official, only 8.52% reported it to the authorities in an effective way.